anikhalder/Integrated_3PCF_theory/README.md

 cd /path/to/class_public-2.9.4/

-2. Compile and build this repository (please follow the instructions for building and compiling CLASS on the class_public github page).
+2. Compile and build this repository (please follow the instructions for building and compiling **CLASS** on the class_public github page).
 One usually simply has to do:

 make class -j

-Note that you do NOT need to install the CLASSY python package.
+Note that you do NOT need to install the **CLASSY** python package for this project.

-3. Once **CLASS** has been built, go to the build directory inside class_public-2.9.4.
-Compile the *.o files present inside that build directory and put them together into a single static library e.g. libclass.a
+3. Once compilation is complete without errors, go to the build directory inside class_public-2.9.4.
+Compile the *.o files present inside and put them together into a single static library e.g. libclass.a

 cd build/